jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

 .. note::

     Be mindful of the current state of the system.
-Consider what is happening when outputting the difference from the ALU to register A after the clock pulses.
+Consider what is happening when outputting the difference from the ALU to register A before and after the clock pulses.

     .. figure:: esap_alu_output_difference_to_a.png
         :width: 400 px